jonoo407/DungeonsAndDragons/docs/character-portrait-plan.md

 3. Provide a skeleton or blurred placeholder while the asset loads to avoid layout jank, potentially via CSS `background-color` or a small `loading="lazy"` + `aria-live` hint.

 ### 6. Testing & QA
-1. Add unit tests for `resolvePortraitSource` verifying each fallback path using Vitest.
+1. Add unit tests for `resolvePortraitSource` verifying each fallback path using the lightweight Node harness (or future testing framework).
 2. Manually verify portrait updates when toggling ancestry, class, and gender in the UI; record the steps in `docs/development.md`.
 3. Confirm the portrait is responsive in narrow viewports and does not push the form below the fold excessively.